khw980/SSDi8/README.md

 ## Generate

-To generate the sentence from a FP16 mamba model with a input prompt:
+To generate the sentence from Mamba (FP16) given an input prompt:
 ```
 python generate.py state-spaces/mamba-130m --prompt "My cat wrote all this CUDA code for a new language model and" --topp 0.9 --temperature 0.7 --repetition_penalty 1.2
 ```

-To generate the sentence from a Int8 mamba model with a input prompt:
+To generate the sentence from Qamba (Int8) given an input prompt:
 ```
 python generate.py state-spaces/mamba-130m --prompt "My cat wrote all this CUDA code for a new language model and" --topp 0.9 --temperature 0.7 --repetition_penalty 1.2 --quantize --act_scales_cache mamba-130m_scales.pt
 ```